marinecoin/marinecore/README.md

 Setting Locale switch set the password for root, switch to root user with the following commands

 		sudo passwd root

-"enter and confirm the root password"
+Enter and confirm the root password on prompt

 		su root

-copy paste the following four lines as root
+Enter the following four lines one by one as root

 		export LC_ALL="en_US.UTF-8"
 		export LANGUAGE="en_US.UTF-8"